ByeonggyuRyu/Enformer_MIC_Prediction/README.md

 # Enformer_MIC_Prediction
 Welcome to the _Enformer_MIC_Prediction_ repository.
 This computational framework has been tailored to predict antibiotics MIC values of Klebsiella pneumoniae using genomic data and antibiotic molecular structures.
-This model adapts the Enformer architecture, initially conceptualized by [Avsec et al.](https://www.nature.com/articles/s41592-021-01252-x) for long-range genomic interaction prediction, to address the challenge of AMR prediction.
+This model adapts the Enformer architecture, initially conceptualized by [Avsec et al.](https://www.nature.com/articles/s41592-021-01252-x), to address the challenge of AMR prediction.
 ## Background
 ### Feature Engineering & Data Processing
 **Extracting AMR Genes:** Focusing on the practical application, the Enformer_MIC_Model optimizes computational efficiency by targeting AMR genes.
 By utilizing the Resistance Gene Identifier (RGI) tool associated with CARD database, we extracted the AMR genes from each Kpn strains.